About Me

 News

 • I'm officially on the job market!
-I'm looking for industry positions, primarily research scientist positions but will consider UX/UXR positions that are a great fit.
+I'm looking for industry positions, UX/UXR positions, and other applied research posistions.

 Projects